snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 was in line with the ethos they'd taught him.
 He wasn't trying to take advantage of them, he was trying to make a mutually beneficial arrangement.
 Everyone wins.
-His parents take a commission, Jaxon gets to make better alcohol he can sell for more, and the customers on both Echo Relay and Titan Station would enjoy it more.
+His parents take a commission, Jaxon gets to make better alcohol he can sell at a higher price, and the customers on both Echo Relay and Titan Station would enjoy it more.
 That's when Taryn realized what he'd missed in his message.